tmokmss/deploy-time-build/API.md

 You can also override the path where assets are extracted by `extractPath` property for each asset.

+With `outputEnvFile` property enabled, a `.env` file is automatically generated and uploaded to your S3 bucket.
+This file can be used running you frontend project locally.
+You can download the file to your local machine by running the command added in the stack output.

 Please also check [the example directory](./example/) for a complete example.

 #### Allowing access from the build environment to other AWS resources